Ascension NE Wisconsin - Mercy Campus

 By Kristal Coats

-Cheryl & Mimi are both retired registered nurses who volunteer at Ascension Mercy Hospital in the Gift Shop.
+Cheryl & Mimi are both retired registered nurses who volunteer at Ascension NE Wisconsin - Mercy Campus in the Gift Shop.
 Mimi started volunteering in December 2021 and her sister Cheryl joined in January 2022.
 They both like gardening, traveling, golfing, and spending time with family and friends.

 When asked what three words they would use to describe themselves, Cheryl chose relationship-oriented and adventurous, while Mimi chose ambitious and social-able.
 Both sisters chose to describe themselves as compassionate and that is most shown through their volunteer work.